How long are your sessions and classes?

 What is the difference between a Pilates equipment class and a Pilates mat class?

 The main difference is that a mat class offers no added resistance to the workout beyond that of your own body weight and the occasional prop.
-In an equipment class, the added resistance from the springs not only corrects muscular imbalances but also produces muscles similar to that of a dancer, and does so more efficiently and effectively.
+In an equipment class, the added resistance from the equipment springs and ropes can correct muscular imbalances and posture/alignment more efficiently and effectively.

 Can I do Pilates while pregnant?